 How to survive component shortage?

-It has been more than 2 years since the chip shortage started due to increased demand and disturbance in the supply chain.
+It has been more than two years since the chip shortage started due to increased demand and disturbance in the supply chain.

 The question is, how to survive this?